arturbac/kdevcxx_with_ai/README.md

 ### 3. Configure OpenAI Key

 Currently, the OpenAI key is temporarily embedded in the binary.
 This will change in future versions.
-For now, open `ai_processing/include/temp_auth_data.h` and replace the placeholder with your actual OpenAI key.
+For now, open `ai_processing/include/temp_auth_data.h` and replace the placeholder with your actual OpenAI key. ( I will soon add configuration file)

 ### 4. Build the Plugin